and simplicial coordinates

 on the plane

-are an equivalency class.
-Their coordinates are given by
+is an equivalence class.
+The points' coordinates are given by

 where m is any real number.